Tuesday 18 May 2021, 2:00pm BST

 Occupational health professionals will have a pivotal role in managing and supporting workers who are experiencing or coping with trauma, and those caring for them.
 Challenges include understanding psychological surveillance, post-traumatic stress disorder (PTSD), the extent of trauma in the post-Covid landscape, ‘Covid fatigue’ and how to become a ‘trauma-informed’ organisation.

-Professor Anne Harriss chairs OHW+’s first CPD webinar, where Dr Noreen Tehrani, chartered occupational health, counselling and trauma psychologist, will examine:
+Professor Anne Harriss chairs OHW+’s first CPD webinar, where Dr Noreen Tehrani, chartered occupational health, counselling and trauma psychologist, examines:

 - The benefits of psychological surveillance in organisations: when and how it can be used effectively